aws-samples/bedrock-kb-rag-workshop/blog_post.md

 Choose **Launch Stack** for the Region you want to deploy resources to.
-All parameters needed by the CloudFormation template have default values already filled in, except for ARN of the IAM role with which you are currently logged into your AWS account which you’d have to provide.
+All parameters needed by the CloudFormation template have default values already filled in, except for **ARN of the IAM role with which you are currently logged into your AWS account which you’d have to provide**.
 Make a note of the OpenSearch Service collection ARN, we use this in subsequent steps. **This template takes about 5 minutes to complete**.